smasonuk/falken-core/docs/remote-workspace-runner.md

 `remoteworkspace.Client` for file operations.
 Core uses a virtual execution state for this profile: working directories are constrained lexically under the virtual workspace root on the agent, then the runner performs final filesystem validation against its real workspace.
-Provider and Wasm tool `CheckFileAccess` calls use the same virtual path resolver, so checking access to existing workspace files does not require the agent pod to stat `/workspace`.
+Provider `CheckFileAccess` calls use the same virtual path resolver, so checking access to existing workspace files does not require the agent pod to stat `/workspace`.
-Custom provider and Wasm tools that declare workspace read or mutation capabilities are rejected in remote workspace mode by default; they either need to use managed workspace operations or be explicitly allowed by the host.
+Custom provider tools, including Wasm-backed adapters registered through a provider, that declare workspace read or mutation capabilities are rejected in remote workspace mode by default; they either need to use managed workspace operations or be explicitly allowed by the host.

 ## State Ownership